-And everything that's currently exclusive to the Pixel 5 and Pixel 4a 5G will eventually come to older Pixels, and then likely to other phones later on, too.
-That's the trajectory of almost every Pixel-exclusive feature and likely won't change with this generation.
+And everything that was once exclusive to the Pixel 5 and Pixel 4a 5G eventually came to older Pixels.
+That's the trajectory of almost every Pixel-exclusive feature and likely won't change any time soon.

 Of course, the Pixel 5 ships with Android 11, which is a subtle update over Android 10 that nonetheless fixes a lot of the small hassles associated with doing repetitive tasks on a smartphone.

-There are a couple of interesting Pixel 5-only features available right now.
+There are a couple of interesting Pixel 5-only features available, too.
 An updated version of the Recorder app now lets you edit sections of a recording by deleting the generated text.
 I'm italicizing that because it's so freaking cool.
 Google is so confident in its transcription accuracy that it's willing to use it to reverse engineer the waveform.
 Just incredible.

-Also neat, though something no one with a Pixel could try at the moment, is Hold for Me, a service that lets Google's Duplex AI spend time waiting for a customer service representative on your behalf.
+Also neat is Hold for Me, a service that lets Google's Duplex AI spend time waiting for a customer service representative on your behalf.

 Google's Pixel software experience is underappreciated.
 Even as companies like Samsung, OnePlus, OPPO, and others have slowly come to realize that simplicity and fluidity are almost always preferable to a smartphone user than an abundance of choice, Google still stands alone in trying to ship features instead of options.

 After a decade of Nexus and Pixels, it may seem trite to say it, but you really don't understand just how enjoyable it is to use Android on a Pixel until you actually use one.

 Google Pixel 5: Do you need to care about 5G?